 Integrated Regulation and Clinical Relevance

 Clinically, excessive aldosterone activity, as seen in primary aldosteronism, leads to sodium retention, hypertension, and potassium wasting.
-Conversely, aldosterone deficiency, as in Addison disease, results in salt wasting, hypotension, and hyperkalemia.
+Think about it: conversely, aldosterone deficiency, as in Addison disease, results in salt wasting, hypotension, and hyperkalemia.
 Understanding which renal tubule segments are influenced by aldosterone helps explain these patterns and guides therapeutic strategies, including the use of mineralocorticoid receptor antagonists that selectively block aldosterone action in principal cells.

 Frequently Asked Questions